rfabbri/vxl-1/lemsvxl/contrib/rfabbri/mw/app/matlab/3d-drawing/main/README.md

-This is average_curves_final_12 modularized or broken into different files
+main.m is average_curves_final_12 modularized or broken into different files